subinsabu390/terraform-ansible-azure/README.md

 Checklist of completed work
 1. Terraform ✅
 2. Ansible - Added basic role config, next we will modify the terraform config to write the ansible inventory file. ✅
-3. Test the integration - InProgress
+3. Test the integration ✅
+4. Add pipeline yaml ✅